karldreher/ansible-playbooks/readme.md

 It is **required** to set the `extra-vars` when running the playbook, as shown above.
 Fill in the `EXAMPLE` values with ones meaningful for you.

+# Dependencies
+[DAG.md](DAG.md) describes the inter-role dependencies that are implied by the `meta/main.yml` in each role.

+This is committed to the repo, but maintained by manual execution of `scripts/update-diagram.sh`.